-The primary outcome for DPP, DPPOS Phase 1 and a secondary outcome for DPPOS Phase 2 and Phase 3 is the progression of oral glucose tolerance test (OGTT) results to confirmed diabetes by ADA criteria14.
-To assess progression to this outcome, an OGTT will be performed routinely on an annual basis through DPPOS visit year 12 and biennially thereafter under conditions described in the Manual of Operations.
-All biochemical laboratory outcomes will be measured at the DPPOS Central Biochemistry Laboratory.
-If the OGTT result meets ADA criteria for diabetes of fasting plasma glucose ≥ 126 mg/dl or 2-hour plasma glucose ≥ 200 mg/dl, the participant will be called back for a repeat OGTT within 6 weeks.
-The result of the initial OGTT will not be revealed to the staff or participant until the repeat OGTT is conducted.
+The primary outcome for DPP, DPPOS Phase 1 and a secondary outcome for DPPOS Phase 2 and Phase 3 is the progression of oral glucose tolerance test (OGTT) results to confirmed diabetes by ADA criteria.
+To assess progression to this outcome, an OGTT is performed routinely on an annual basis through DPPOS visit year 12 and biennially thereafter under conditions described in the Manual of Operations.
+All biochemical laboratory outcomes are measured at the DPPOS Central Biochemistry Laboratory.
+If the OGTT result met ADA criteria for diabetes of fasting plasma glucose ≥ 126 mg/dl or 2-hour plasma glucose ≥ 200 mg/dl, the participant is called back for a repeat OGTT within 6 weeks.
+The result of the initial OGTT is not revealed to the staff or participant until the repeat OGTT is conducted.
 During DPP and DPPOS Phases 1 and 2, in order to minimize the unmasking of participants and investigators to a positive but unconfirmed OGTT result, a subset of participants who did not have OGTT results positive for diabetes were chosen by the Coordinating Center for repeat OGTT.
-If two sequential OGTTs, performed within a goal of 6 weeks of each other, are positive for diabetes, the clinic and the participant will be notified of the results and the participant will be considered as having reached the diabetes outcome.
-If the second test does not meet ADA criteria for diabetes (unconfirmed status), no such notification will be made and the participant will continue on the assigned treatment.
-In addition, as a safety measure, participants will be monitored with a fasting plasma glucose (FPG) semi-annually through DPPOS year 12 and annually beginning in year 13 or at any time symptoms suggestive of decompensated diabetes are noted.
-If this FPG is ≥126 mg/dL [7.0 mmol/L], the participant will be called back for a repeat FPG within 6 weeks.
-If the repeat is also $\geq 126 \text{ mg/dL}$ [7.0 mmol/L], the participant will be considered as having reached the primary outcome, the participant and treatment team will be informed (see section 7.5.6).
+If two sequential OGTTs, performed within a goal of 6 weeks of each other, are positive for diabetes, the clinic and the participant is notified of the results and the participant is considered as having reached the diabetes outcome.
+If the second test does not meet ADA criteria for diabetes (unconfirmed status), no such notification is made and the participant continues on the assigned treatment.
+In addition, as a safety measure, participants are monitored with a fasting plasma glucose (FPG) semi-annually through DPPOS year 12 and annually beginning in year 13 or at any time symptoms suggestive of decompensated diabetes are noted.
+If this FPG is ≥126 mg/dL [7.0 mmol/L], the participant is called back for a repeat FPG within 6 weeks.
+If the repeat is also ≥ 126 mg/dL [7.0 mmol/L], the participant is considered as having reached the primary outcome, and the participant and treatment team are informed (see section 7.5.6).
 Again, to maintain masking of the preliminary diabetes diagnosis, during DPP and DPPOS Phases 1 and 2, the Coordinating Center asked for a random repeat FPG on a subset of non-diabetic participants with FPG < 126 mg/dL [7.0 mmol/L].
-In years without a scheduled OGTT, if HbA1c ≥6.5% and fasting glucose is <126 mg/dl, a confirmatory OGTT will be performed.
-If the OGTT meets the diagnostic criteria for diabetes, the participant will be notified of the results and the participant will be considered as having diabetes.
+In years without a scheduled OGTT, if HbA1c ≥6.5% and fasting glucose is <126 mg/dl, a confirmatory OGTT is performed.
+If the OGTT meets the diagnostic criteria for diabetes, the participant is notified of the results and the participant is considered as having diabetes.
 Otherwise, the participant will have not met the criteria for diabetes.

-Finally, any participants who develop symptoms consistent with hyperglycemia will be encouraged to contact the clinic as soon as possible so that an FPG can be measured.
-If the FPG is \geq 126 [7.0 mmol/L], the testing strategy outlined above will be followed.
+Finally, any participants who develop symptoms consistent with hyperglycemia are encouraged to contact the clinic as soon as possible so that an FPG can be measured.
+If the FPG is $\geq 126$ [7.0 mmol/L], the testing strategy outlined above is followed.